confidential-computing/governance/terminology/common-terminology.md

 of an assertion that it is running in a TEE instance.
 In Confidential Computing an attestation is the validation of a hardware signed report (an "attestation report") of the measurements of the TCB.
 The measurements provided in the attestation relate to the TCB boundaries depicted in the diagram above.
-An attestation for process isolation provides assurances about an application, whereas an attestation for VM isolation provides assurances about a VM and/or the virtual firmware used to launch the VM.
+An attestation for process isolation then authenticates an application, whereas an attestation for VM isolation conceptually authenticates a VM and/or the virtual firmware used to launch the VM.

 Attestation results may be used to support stateless communication, e.g., this